ShauryaSuman10/Principle-Component-Analysis/README.md

 # Principle-Component-Analysis

-Somewhat unsurprisingly, reducing the dimension of the feature space is called “dimensionality reduction.”
+Reducing the dimension of the feature space is called “dimensionality reduction.”
 There are many ways to achieve dimensionality reduction, but most of these techniques fall into one of two classes:
 1. Feature Elimination
 2. Feature Extraction